Cancer - cervical; Cervical cancer; Pap smear - abnormal

 - Low levels of folate (vitamin B9) in red blood cells

-- Dietary deficiencies in vitamin A, beta-carotene, selenium, vitamin E, and vitamin C (scientific data is not entirely conclusive at this time; see section on Nutrition and Dietary Supplements)
+- Dietary deficiencies in vitamin A, beta-carotene, selenium, vitamin E, and vitamin C (scientific data is not conclusive)

 Barrier contraceptives, such as condoms, may offer some degree of protection from cervical dysplasia.

-Some lifestyle modifications may also help prevent the development of cervical dysplasia:
+Some lifestyle modifications may also help prevent the development of cervical dysplasia, including:

 - Practicing safe sex